Skip to content

 print(exp["kind"]) # "function" | "class" | "const" | ...

-Export detection is language-specific.
-For Python, everything defined at module level is considered exported unless prefixed with `_`.
-For JavaScript/TypeScript, only explicit `export` declarations are included.
+!!!
+Note Export detection is language-specific.
+For Python, everything defined at module level counts as exported unless prefixed with _.
+For JavaScript/TypeScript, explicit export declarations determine what the module exposes.

 All comments in the file with their text and location.